 “Where did you go for a honeymoon?
 Was Hawaii a popular destination?”
 I asked.

 “No, Hawaii was not yet popular as a honeymoon spot at that time.
 Only a handful of rich people could go to Hawaii.
 Kyushu was the most popular spot when we were young.
 So we went to Aso.”

 Mount Aso and its surrounding area in Kumamoto Prefecture is still a popular sightseeing spot on the island of Kyushu.
 He told me that, when he was a child, he and his friends would often get into the cold water of the pond to gather shellfish, and sometimes they could get even scallops there.

 Of course, no one enters into the pond to gather shellfish nowadays.
-Sengen Taisha shrine, which contains Wakutama Pond in its precinct, was listed as a UNESCO World Heritage in 2013 along with Mt.
+Sengen Taisha Shrine, which contains Wakutama Pond in its precinct, was listed as a UNESCO World Heritage site in 2013 along with Mt.
 Fuji itself.

 Lastly, I think it should be noted that this pond is a very photogenic place.
 Besides the crystal clear water in which we can actually see some fish swimming, the picturesque foot bridge and the small shrines with their vermillion-colored tori-i gate add an exotic touch to the pond.
-Speaking of flora, the wisteria trees beside Mizuya Shrine by the pond open their flowers in spring, and the waterweeds open their white flowers in summer.
+Speaking of flora, the wisteria trees beside the small structure of Mizuya Shrine by the pond open their flowers in spring, and the waterweeds open their white flowers in summer

 I am sure this pond can be enjoyed even if you go there by yourself.
 But if possible, I hope you will get a tour guide to take you there, because I think he or she can give you more in-depth knowledge about the pond.